 The view from this lounge, located on the 7th floor of the InterContinental, is phenomenal.
 Expansive windows that must be 2 storeys in height look down upon the busy roundabout at Hyde Park Corner.
 This roundabout is a key artery to London’s road network and leads off the famous Park Lane.
 As such, it is always exciting to watch.
 The double-decker busses look like dinky toys from the 7th floor – you feel like you could pick them up in your hand and drive them about.
 There are supercars, ambulances, police cars, taxis, and kamikaze cyclists weaving their way around this crazy road network.
 At night you feel like you are watching a neon car ballet!

 Beyond the roundabout, the views extend over the Bomber Command Memorial and across Green Park.
 This pretty park surrounds Buckingham Palace and has an interesting history.
 Apparently, King Charles II used to pick flowers in the park.
 Rather than giving these flowers to his wife, he gave them to another woman.
 In revenge, the Queen ordered that every single flower in the park should be pulled up and no more planted.
 True or not, there are still no formal flowerbeds in the leafy Green Park.

-Look up and you can see the flight path and holding pattern for planes coming and going from Heathrow.
+Look up, and you can see the flight path and holding pattern for planes coming and going from Heathrow.
 Spot A380s and Boeing 787s as they lower into their landing pattern.
 Yes, this is a great view and a reason to book into this lounge in itself.

-Throughout the day unlimited kettle chips, home-made biscuits and smoked salted almonds are available.
+Throughout the day, unlimited kettle chips, homemade biscuits, and smoked, salted almonds are available.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.